annakoretchko/garmin_analysis/README.md

-# garmin_analysis

-Check out a demo of the graphs here, on my website! https://anna-koretchko.ue.r.appspot.com/garmin
+Check out demo of the graphs/results of this on my website! https://anna-koretchko.ue.r.appspot.com/garmin